MicrosoftDocs/azure-media-services/media-services/latest/includes/term-vtt.md

 title: VTT/WebVTT
 ---

-**VTT/WebVTT** - A text file containing subtitle, caption, description, chapter and metadata for a video in WebVTT format.
+**VTT/WebVTT** - A text file containing subtitles, captions, a description, as well as chapter and metadata for a video in WebVTT format.